 When you know the reasoning, it makes complete sense.
 The only way to become a smooth operator of heavy equipment is to get hundreds, even thousands of hours of experience.
 Most employers are looking for operators who are experienced, so they’re taking a risk by hiring someone new to the trade.

-“Your first job is your hardest one to get because you’re not going to get a job unless someone pays you to learn,” says Hansen.
+“Your first job is your hardest one to get because you’re not going to get a job unless someone pays you to learn,” says Bay.
 “And we really drill that into our students because it switches their psyche.”

 Yet, you need someone to employ you to get experience.
 It’s a catch-22 that a lot of workers face.